 The future need is projected to be for an additional 404,000 OTR truck drivers, over the next ten years, to account for the growth of the trucking business and to replace current workers who leave the industry.

-This guide will explain how you can easily earn more than the median income, how they calculate truck driver pay and the different options you can choose to find the well-paid career path that becomes a fulfilling lifestyle for you.
+A career in trucking is in high demand, and this guide will explain how you can earn more than the median income, how they calculate truck driver pay, and the different options you can choose to find the well-paid career path that becomes a fulfilling lifestyle for you.

 New vs. Experienced Drivers